mlh758/Blog/content/blog/dual-writes.md

 ### Simplified, but Incomplete

 We're going to start with a simplified version of our replication log.
-It gets us to the state of having a leader database and followers and passes writes to followers through the leader instead of the server.
+It gets us to the state of having a leader database with followers and passes writes to followers through the leader instead of the server.

 A database can now be either leading or following: